Denton, MT

 About Denton, MT

-Denton is a small community in Montana with a population of 198 residents.
-The median household income is $57,500 per year, which is near the national average.
-The median age in Denton is 48.7 years.
+Denton is a small community located in Montana with a population of 198 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,500 per year, which is 23% below the national median of $75,149.
+The median age of 48.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Denton Ranks in Montana